jackdobinson/aopp_obs_toolchain/USAGE.md

 When running commandline scripts, use the `-h` option to see the help message.
 The appendix has a [overview of help message syntax](#overview-of-help-message-syntax).

+The examples in this section use [example data stored on an external site](TODO: ADD LINK TO EXAMPLE DATA).

 ### Spectral Rebinning <a id="spectral-rebinning-script"></a> ##

 Invoke via `python -m aopp_deconv_tool.spectral_rebin`.